Author Guidelines for Manuscript Preparation

 Tables

 These elements should be numbered in the order of their citation in the text.
 Include a succinct title for each table.
-Footnotes may be included when applicable; acronyms used in the table must be defined in the footnotes.
-Each table should be placed at the end of the manuscript.
-If a table must be continued, repeat the title on a second page, followed by “cont.”
+Footnotes may be included when applicable; acronyms used in the table must be defined in the footnotes even when defined within the paper.

 Figures